Thanh-2004/DataScience-RealEstateTrendAnalysis/README.md

 - **City**:
     - The city or region where the property is located.

-You can find the processed dataset in the `combinedData.csv` file after scraping
+You can find the processed dataset in the `combinedData.csv` file

 ---